Virtual Brokers (now rebranded as CI Direct Trading) is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 Related: Qtrade review.

-You can use Virtual Brokers to buy and sell stocks (equities), Exchange-Traded Funds (ETFs), options, mutual funds, Exchange-Traded Debentures, and fixed income securities.
+You can use CI Direct Trading to buy and sell stocks (equities), Exchange-Traded Funds (ETFs), options, mutual funds, Exchange-Traded Debentures, and fixed income securities.

 It is also versatile in that you can hold these assets in a variety of accounts including: